istarter/React-TypeScript-JS-notes/README.md

 The shift() method removes the first element of an array (and "shifts" the other elements to the left):
 Banana,Orange,Apple,Mango
 Orange,Apple,Mango

+# HOC in React
+A component that takes a component as an input and return that component as an output with own logic execution.